nilbus/Backbone.dualStorage/README.md

 dualStorage has been tested against Backbone versions 0.9.2 - 1.0.0.
 Test with other versions by altering the version included in `SpecRunner.html`.

-Credits
+Authors
 -------

-Thanks to [Edward Anderson](https://github.com/nilbus) for the test suite.
+Thanks to [Edward Anderson](https://github.com/nilbus) for the test suite and continued maintenance.
 Thanks to [Lucian Mihaila](https://github.com/lucian1900) for creating Backbone.dualStorage.
 Thanks to [Jerome Gravel-Niquet](https://github.com/jeromegn) for Backbone.localStorage.